flightlab/MultiPanelPlotsWithR/workshop_materials/README.txt

-This is the directory files that will be used for the "Multi-panel plots with R" demo for the 2020 iteration of BIOL 548L at the University of British Columbia.
+This directory contains files that will be used for the "Multi-panel plots with R" demo for the 2022 iteration of BIOL 548L at the University of British Columbia.

 All code was originally written together in 2019 by Shreeram Senthivasan, Vikram Baliga, and Andrea Gaede.
-Further edits in subsequent years have been provided by Eric Press and Vikram Baliga.
+Further edits in subsequent years have been provided by Vikram Baliga and Eric Press.

 #### STUDENTS ####
+All of the materials herein are designed to work with:
+- R version 4.0.0 or newer.
+Latest version (4.2.1) recommended
+- "tidyverse" R package version 1.3 or newer.
+Latest version (1.3.2) recommended
+- RStudio (optional, but recommended!).
+Version 2022.02.0 or newer

 To get started, please open fill_in_the_blanks.R in a fresh RStudio session.
 Then in the top menu bar please click:
 Session --> Set Working Directory --> To Source File Location